-Morocco was a French protectorate from 1912 to 1956 when the country gained independence.
+Morocco used to be a French protectorate from 1912 to 1956 when the country gained independence.
 Assuming you are not competent in Arabic (not many British tourists are!), a basic knowledge of French will serve you well in most situations.

 That said, there are some local words that you simply have to know – they’re part of the Moroccan experience.
-Here are 4 of the most important terms:
+Here are some of the most important terms:

 A Moroccon Riad won’t look like much from outside – in fact, you may have a hard time finding it since the only clue could be a simple sign on a non-descript door – but don’t let that fool you.
 In line with Islamic traditions, all the beauty will be focused on the inside.
 Many Riads have a courtyard, square or garden (sometimes with a pool) around which the property is built, allowing for maximum privacy.
 Even all the windows will be facing inwards.

 While some Riads are still inhabited by local families, many have been turned into visitor accommodation, offering superb luxury, outstanding traditional cuisine and wonderfully attentive customer service.
 Why stay in a modern hotel when you can have an authentic experience?

 Exploring Marrakech, or any other city for that matter, all starts with the Medina, which is the heart of most Moroccan cities.

 You’ll find one in Marrakech but also in other prominent cities such as Rabat, Tangiers and, most famously in Fez (Morocco’s old capital) which has the largest Medina in the world that now enjoys UNESCO World Heritage Site protection.

 The Medina is typically the oldest part of the city where the first settlements occurred, featuring a maze like network of narrow, winding streets that are incredibly easy to get lost in, and surrounded by an ancient wall.
 Most Medinas are strictly for pedestrians, save the odd motorbike or donkey and cart.